Critical Thinking Meets Art: A Lesson that Sheds Light on the Theme of Hanukkah

 Give students the opportunity to create their own art, such as scratch art, to show them how they can spread light or goodness in the world.

-Make, Create, Celebrate is available with turn-page access to use in remote learning settings.
+Make, Create, Celebrate is also available with turn-page access to use in online learning settings.
 Click here for more information.

 Keep up with the latest information by subscribing to our newsletter and connect with us on social media!